Ionaru/easy-markdown-editor/README.md

 - **imageUploadEndpoint**: The endpoint where the images data will be sent, via an asynchronous *POST* request.
 The server is supposed to save this image, and return a json response.
      - if the request was successfully processed (HTTP 200-OK): `{"data": {"filePath": "<filePath>"}}` where *filePath* is the relative path of the image;
      - otherwise: `{"error": "<errorCode>"}`, where *errorCode* can be `noFileGiven` (HTTP 400), `typeNotAllowed` (HTTP 415), `fileTooLarge` (HTTP 413) or `importError` (see *errorMessages* below).
 No default value.
+- **imageCSRFToken**: CSRF token to include with AJAX call to upload image.
+For instance used with Django backend.
 - **imageTexts**: Texts displayed to the user (mainly on the status bar) for the import image feature, where `#image_name#`, `#image_size#` and `#image_max_size#` will replaced by their respective values, that can be used for customization or internationalization:
     - **sbInit**: Status message displayed initially if `uploadImage` is set to `true`.
 Defaults to `Attach files by drag and dropping or pasting from clipboard.`.
     - **sbOnDragEnter**: Status message displayed when the user drags a file to the text area.
 Defaults to `Drop image to upload it.`.